netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    The YANG data models in this document conform to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.

+## Editorial Note (To be removed by RFC Editor)

+   Note to the RFC Editor: This section is to be removed prior to publication.

+   This document contains placeholder values that need to be replaced with finalized values at the time of publication.
+This note summarizes all of the substitutions that are needed.
+No other RFC Editor instructions are specified elsewhere in this document.

+   Please apply the following replacements:

+   * XXXX --> the assigned RFC number for this draft
+   * YYYY --> the assigned RFC number for {{I-D.ietf-netmod-rfc6991-bis}}
+   * 2023-01-19 --> the actual date of the publication of this document
 # Conventions and Definitions

 {::boilerplate bcp14-tagged}